PyTweet/PyTweet/.github/CONTRIBUTING.rst

 If you experience bugs or general issues with ``pytweet``, please have a look on the `issue tracker`.
-If you don't see anything useful there, please feel free to fire an issue report.
+If you don't see anything useful there, please feel free to open an issue report.

 Documentation Improvements